-Connected features are available for your fenix watch when you connect it to a compatible phone using Bluetooth technology and install the Garmin Connect app on the connected phone.
+Connected features are available for your fēnix watch when you connect it to a compatible phone using Bluetooth technology and install the Garmin Connect app on the connected phone.
 Go to www.garmin.com /apps for more information.
+Some features are also available when you connect your watch to a Wi-Fi® network.